Skip to main content

 Two converters can produce visually identical SVGs with wildly different file sizes.
 Bloated SVGs slow down websites and create headaches for developers.
 The best tools output clean, optimized code -- typically 5-50KB for a standard logo -- without unnecessary metadata or redundant paths.

 Check which input formats are accepted (PNG, JPG, WebP, BMP, TIFF) and whether the tool handles transparency.
 If you regularly convert dozens of images, batch processing saves hours.
-Some tools also export to EPS, PDF, or DXF alongside SVG -- useful for print workflows and cutting machines.
+Some tools also export to EPS, PDF, or DXF alongside SVG -- useful for print workflows and cutting machines like Cricut.
+If you need to go the other direction, a dedicated PDF to SVG converter can help.

 Pricing varies wildly: per-image credits, monthly subscriptions, lifetime licenses, or completely free with trade-offs.
-Per-image pricing (like FreeSVGConverter's $0.20/image) is the most predictable for occasional users.
+Per-image pricing is the most predictable model for occasional users.
 Subscriptions make sense only if you convert 50+ images per month.
 "Free" tools often hide costs in watermarks or quality caps.

 Bottom line: Prioritize AI-powered tracing and path quality above all else -- those two factors determine 80% of whether you'll be happy with the result.
 Everything else (speed, price, UI) is secondary if the output quality isn't there.